antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 <a id="molecular_oncology_crc"> </a>

-Molecular Oncology Course - Colorectal Cancer
+Molecular Oncology - R2 Practical - Colorectal Cancer
 =================================

-*Analyse Colorectal Cancer using the R2 data analysis platform*
+* Use bioinformatics to study mechanisms using the R2 data analysis platform*

 This resource is located online at http://r2platform.com/studentcourse